 How to Cover Your House Rewiring Costs

 Rewiring a home is not a small expense.
-Fortunately, there are various ways to pay for it.
+Fortunately, there are several ways to pay for it.
 Here’s a look at some options.

 Home Equity Loans

-If you’ve built up equity in your home and are facing a major rewiring project, a home equity loan may be the right choice.
-There are three main types to consider: a fixed-rate home equity loan, a home equity line of credit (HELOC), and cash-out refinancing.
+If you’ve built up equity in your home and are facing a major rewiring project, one possible solution is a home equity loan.
+There are three main types of home equity borrowing to consider: a fixed-rate home equity loan, a home equity line of credit (HELOC), and cash-out refinancing.
+All of these use your home as collateral, meaning that if you miss payments you could face foreclosure.

 Each has its pros and cons.
 For instance, with a fixed-rate home equity loan, you receive a lump sum payment, which you’ll pay back over a period of time with a set interest rate.

-With a cash-out refinance, you can refinance your mortgage for more than what you currently owe, and then take the difference in cash.
+With a cash-out refinance, you can refinance your mortgage for more than what you currently owe, and then take the difference in cash that you can use to cover your renovation.

 Home Improvement Loans